Birmingham: Festivals

-Birmingham is home to many national, religious and cultural festivals, including a St. George's Day party.
+Birmingham is home to many national, religious, and cultural festivals, including a St. George's Day party.
 The city's largest single-day event is its St. Patrick's Day parade (Europe's second largest, after Dublin).
 The Nowka Bais is a Bengali boat racing festival which takes place annually in Birmingham.
-It is a leading cultural event in the West Midlands, United Kingdom attracting not only the Bangladeshi diaspora but a variety of cultures.
+It is a leading cultural event in the West Midlands attracting not only the Bangladeshi diaspora but a variety of cultures.
 It is also the largest kind of boat race in the United Kingdom.
 Other multicultural events include the Bangla Mela and the Vaisakhi Mela.
 The Birmingham Heritage Festival is a Mardi Gras style event in August.
 Caribbean and African culture are celebrated with parades and street performances by buskers.
-The Caribbean-style Birmingham International Carnival takes place in odd-numbered years.
+The Caribbean-style Birmingham International Carnival takes place in odd-numbered years.From 1997 until December 2006, the city hosted an annual arts festival, ArtsFest, the largest free arts festival in the UK at the time.

 The UK's largest two-day Gay Pride is Birmingham Pride (LGBT festival), which is typically held over the spring bank holiday weekend in May.
 The streets of Birmingham's gay district pulsate with a carnival parade, live music, a dance arena with DJs, cabaret stage, women's arena and a community village.
-Birmingham Pride takes place in the gay village.
-From 1997 until December 2006, the city hosted an annual arts festival, ArtsFest, the largest free arts festival in the UK at the time.
+In addition, founded and organised by local comedian Joe Lycett with support from local businesses and the community, the smaller Queens Heath Pride is held annually, typically late June to early July.
+With stalls, events, and free entry, Queens Heath Pride lasts one day and takes place on York Road and Heathfield Road, Kings Heath.
+The event doesn't charge for entry, but independent market stalls sell a range of souvenirs, clothes, food, and drinks.

 The Birmingham Tattoo is a long-standing military show held annually at the National Indoor Arena.
 The Birmingham Comedy Festival (since 2001; 10 days in October), has been headlined by such acts as Peter Kay, The Fast Show, Jimmy Carr, Lee Evans and Lenny Henry.
 Since 2001, Birmingham has been host to the Frankfurt Christmas Market.
-Modelled on its German counterpart, it has grown to become the UK's largest outdoor Christmas market and is the largest German market outside of Germany and Austria, attracting over 3.1 million visitors in 2010 and over 5 million visitors in 2011.
+Modelled on its German counterpart, it has grown to become the UK's largest outdoor Christmas market and is the largest German market outside Germany and Austria, attracting over 3.1 million visitors in 2010 and over 5 million visitors in 2011.

 The biennial Birmingham International Dance Festival (BIDF) started in 2008, organised by DanceXchange and involving indoor and outdoor venues across the city.

-Other festivals in the city include the Birmingham International Jazz Festival, and "Party in the Park", originally a festival hosted by local and regional radio stations which died down in 2007 and has now been brought back to life as an unsigned festival for regional unsigned acts to showcase themselves in a one-day music festival for the whole family.
+Other festivals in the city include the Birmingham International Jazz Festival.
+Moseley Folk and Arts Festival, and Mostly Jazz Festival.